 - Chedraui

-We spent a total of $278 USD on groceries for the month which is impressive for us.
+We spent a total of $278 USD on groceries for the month, which is impressive for us.
 If you divide that into 4 weeks, that’s around $70 USD per week for 2 people.
-It’s important to note – we spent a lot on dining out so this could be the reason why these groceries cost were so low.
+It’s important to note – we spent a lot on dining out, so this could be the reason why our grocery costs were so low.

 Dining Out Costs – $354

 And I agree with you!
-We didn’t realize how much it could add up eating out in Merida.
-The average meal turned out to cost us around $28 USD which is pretty high for 2 people in Mexico.
-You can obviously go cheaper and eat street tacos which costs less than a dollar each.
-However…we do think that the average cost of dining out is much higher than the restaurants San Cristobal de las Casas had to offer.
+We didn’t realize how much eating out would add up in Merida.
+The average meal turned out to cost us around $28 USD, which is pretty high for 2 people in Mexico.
+You can obviously go cheaper and eat street tacos which cost less than a dollar each.
+However…we do think that the average cost of dining out is much higher than the restaurants San Cristobal de las Casas has to offer.

 - Cheap tacos: Wayan’e ($0.77 cents per taco)